ylecuyer/survey-gizmo-ruby/README.md

 ### Major Changes in 5.x

-* BREAKING CHANGE: `.all` returns Enumerators, not arrays.
+* **BREAKING CHANGE**: `.all` returns Enumerators, not arrays.
 This may or may not break your code.
-* Feature: `.all` will automatically paginate responses for you with the `:all_pages` option and some built in methods like `survey.responses`.
+* FEATURE: `.all` will automatically paginate responses for you with the `:all_pages` option and some built in methods like `survey.responses`.
-# Feature: Built in retries - one retry with a 60 second backoff is the default but can be configured.
+# FEATURE: Built in retries - one retry with a 60 second backoff is the default but can be configured.
-* Feature: `.parsed_answers` method on Response class and Answer class parse the sort of wild and wooly way of representing survey responses.
+* FEATURE: `.parsed_answers` method on Response class and Answer class parse the sort of wild and wooly way of representing survey responses.

 ### Major Changes in 4.x

-* BREAKING CHANGE: There is no more error tracking.
+* **BREAKING CHANGE**: There is no more error tracking.
 If the API gives an error or bad response, an exception will be raised.
-* BREAKING CHANGE: There is no more ```copy``` method
+* **BREAKING CHANGE**: There is no more ```copy``` method

 ### Major Changes in 3.x

-* BREAKING CHANGE: Configuration is completely different
+* **BREAKING CHANGE**: Configuration is completely different
 * Important Change: Defaults to using the v4 SurveyGizmo API endpoint to take advantage of various API bug fixes (notably team ownership is broken in v3)

 ### Old versions